-According to estimates, at the end of 2017 approximately 86% of the RWE shares were held by institutional investors, while the remaining shares were held by employee shareholders (1%) and other private investors (13%).
-Institutional investors from Germany owned 29% of RWE (previous year: 27%).
-In other countries on the European continent, this investor group held 14% (previous year: 20%) of RWE’s subscribed capital.
-In North America, the United Kingdom and Ireland, it accounted for a combined 40% (previous year: 35%).
+After a capital measure in August 2020, RWE’s statutory capital stock consists of 676,220,048 non-par value voting bearer shares.
+At the beginning of 2020 approximately 86% of the then 614,7 million RWE shares were held by institutional investors, while the remaining shares were held by employee shareholders (1%) and other private investors (13%).
+Institutional investors from Germany owned 24% of RWE (previous year: 25%).
+In other countries on the European continent, this investor group held 14% (previous year: 15%) of RWE’s subscribed capital.
+In North America, the United Kingdom and Ireland, it accounted for a combined 44% (previous year: 43%).

 RWE AG’s single-largest shareholder is the US asset management company BlackRock, followed by KEB Holding, which is backed by the City of Dortmund.
 Based on their latest voting right notifications, the two companies held 7% and 5% of the subscribed capital, respectively.
 Third place is occupied by the City of Essen, with 3%.